livecomsjournal/journal_information/website_text/for_authors.md

 We understand that in the evolving lifetime of such a perpetual article, there may be changes in authorship.
 Our principle is that participants (e.g. new authors, people providing feedback) should receive credit for their contributions.
 A complete description of LiveCoMS policies for publication credit can be found in [the guide for writing an article for LiveCoMS](https://livecomsjournal.github.io/).

-# Types of articles

-Four types of manuscripts are currently published in LiveCoMS: Best practices guides, perpetual reviews, comparisons of molecular simulation programs, and tutorials.
-More details on each of these article types can be found in [our authors guide](https://livecomsjournal.github.io/).

 # Article restrictions